2045 United Federation Report on the Great Transition: The Culture of Transition

 Pierrot le Fou (1965)

 What is love?
 Poets and philosophers have struggled with this question from time immemorial.
-Before talking about their findings, it is worth noting that ‘love’ is an abstract noun which, like most abstract nouns, can be used in a number of ways.
+Before talking about their findings, it is worth noting that ‘love’ is an abstract noun that can be used in a various ways.
 As Wittgenstein observed, in most cases, the meaning of a word is its use.
 I love Nietzsche and I also love a good cherry Danish.
 I doubt that either of these forms of love is what Wendy James from Transvision Vamp has in mind in the song, ‘I Want Your Love’.
 You see my point.
-Let’s start by acknowledging that love is an abstract term that can have different meanings depending on its context.
+Let’s start by agreeing, then, that love is an abstract noun that can have different meanings depending on its context.

-Love, we might say, comes in many flavours.
-Ultimately, though, you (and I) are probably not as much interested in the weird and wonderful variants of love as we are with big love – true love – the kind of love that Pierrot and Marianne feel in the shot above (from Godard’s 1965 film, ‘Pierrot le Fou’).
+Love comes in many flavours.
+Ultimately, though, you (and I) are probably not so much interested in the weird and exotic variants of love as we are with big love – true love – the kind of love that Pierrot and Marianne feel in the shot above (from Godard’s 1965 film, ‘Pierrot le Fou’).
 Transformational love.
-Pulse-bursting, sweep-us-off-our-feet, turn-my-life-around love.
-This is what I have in mind when I ask: ‘What is love?’
-Love is not just a feeling.
-Love is life-changing event.
-This is the kind of love that French philosopher Alain Badiou takes as a given.
+Pulse-bursting, sweep-us-off-our-feet, turn-your-life-around love.
+This is the kind of love I am thinking of when I ask: ‘What is love?’
+Not just a feeling.
+A life-changing event.
+This kind of love is something that French philosopher Alain Badiou takes as a given.

 France - "Vous aurez le dernier mot" - TV SetIn The Meaning of Sarkozy (2010) and his ground-breaking dialogue, In Praise of Love (2012), Badiou claims that ‘love needs reinventing’.
-We need to reinvent love as an event.
-Badiou argues that love is an existential event in which two (or more) people discover a different perspective on life and the world.
+We need to rethink love as an existential event in which two (or more) people discover a different perspective on life and the world.
 Lovers, Badiou claims, see the world ‘from the point of view of two rather than one’.
-At first glance, this thesis appears to be a gloss on Aristotle’s take on love as ‘two bodies with one soul’.
-On further investigation, however, Badiou’s theory reveals itself to be much more interesting than Aristotle’s rather trite conception.
+This thesis initially appears to be a gloss on Aristotle’s take on love as ‘two bodies with one soul’.
+However, Badiou’s theory is more interesting than Aristotle’s rather trite conception.
 It explains, for a start, why love, when it happens, is a life-changing, and often inconvenient, event.
 It also lends itself to extrapolation in areas of life beyond the realms of romance.
 Quality collaborations are infused with an element of love, as Badiou understands it.
-It should come as no surprise that Badiou is a committed political philosopher in addition to an incurable romantic.
-[Read more...]
+It should come as no surprise that Badiou is a committed political activist in addition to an incurable romantic.
+[Read more…]

 Nietzsche’s demon: the eternal return